yinongtan/CarND_term_1/P3_Behavioral_Cloning/P3_Report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start with a well known architecture used by NVIDIA to address the similar problem.
+Then adjust the architecture to eliminate underfitting and reduce overfitting for our dataset.
+Finally test the model using track 1 in the simulator to validate the performance.

 My first step was to use a convolution neural network model similar to the [NVIDIA architecture](https://arxiv.org/pdf/1604.07316v1.pdf).
 I thought this model might be appropriate because this is the CNN acchitecture that used by NVIDIA to generate steering from the video images of a single center camera, which is very similiar to the project requirements.